Skip to content

 Whole genome coverage

-Standard panel testing looks at less than 0.1% of your genome2, leaving lots of room for unanswered questions.
-CancerVision provides an extensive analysis of your genomic makeup to give you and your healthcare provider more detailed information about your cancer.
+Standard panel genetic testing for cancer looks at less than 0.1% of the genome2, leaving lots of room for unanswered questions.
+CancerVision provides an extensive analysis of the cancer genomic makeup to give your healthcare provider more detailed information about your cancer.

 Easy-to-understand reports

-After testing, you’ll receive a report that is detailed and easy to understand.
-It will provide insights about your cancer to help you and your healthcare provider make informed decisions tailored to your unique body, empowering you on your healthcare journey.
+After testing, your health care provider will receive a report that is detailed and easy to understand.
+It provides insights about your cancer and known mutations to help you and your healthcare provider make informed decisions.

 Clinical trial matching support

 Only 8%3 of eligible cancer patients are enrolled in clinical trials in the US.
-We identify clinical trial matches based on your biomarkers and additional criteria and can connect you with enrollment support services upon your request.
+We identify clinical trial matches based on your biomarkers and additional criteria.

 Lung cancer diagnosis informs a successful treatment regimen

 Steven, 70, had a cancerous mass removed from his small intestine but lacked answers about where his primary tumor was located.
 CancerVision was ordered to help clarify the origin of the primary cancer and to confirm a diagnosis.
 The test discovered a tobacco-related molecular signature that led to a diagnosis of metastatic non-small cell lung cancer.
-These results were used to develop a treatment regimen for Steven that led to consistent progress.
+This known gene mutation was used to develop a medical care plan and treatment strategies for Steven that led to consistent progress.

 Breast cancer patient finds improved health with clinical trial

 Sarah, 52, was diagnosed with stage IV breast cancer and wasn’t responding to immunotherapy or chemo treatments.
-Her provider ordered a CancerVision test, which pinpointed a genetic structural change in Sarah’s RAD51C gene that wasn’t found by other types of genetic tests.
+Her provider ordered a CancerVision test, which pinpointed a genetic structural change in Sarah’s RAD51C gene.
+This mutated gene wasn’t found by other types of genetic tests.
 This finding led to the decision to enroll her in a clinical trial for a new drug, which has since improved her health.

 Shedding light on cancer’s hereditary nature

-Emily, 40, was diagnosed with breast cancer 20 years after a sarcoma diagnosis.
-Her oncologist ordered CancerVision, which uncovered a mutation in her TP53 gene.
-This finding led to a diagnosis of Li-Fraumeni syndrome, which is associated with a high lifetime risk of cancer.
-This mutation was not detected in other panel tests, yet it provided Emily’s physician with a better understanding of her cancer’s hereditary nature and led to testing her sibling to get a better understanding of how cancer may affect others in her family.
+Emily, 40, was diagnosed with breast cancer after receiving a sarcoma diagnosis at a young age.
+Her oncologist ordered CancerVision, which uncovered a genetic mutation in her TP53 gene.
+This finding led to a diagnosis of Li-Fraumeni syndrome, which is associated with a high cancer risk.
+This gene mutation was not detected in other panel tests, yet it provided Emily’s physician with a better understanding of the nature of her hereditary cancer.
+This led to testing her sibling to get a better understanding of how cancer may affect her other family members and whether they were at increased risk of developing cancer.

 How can I order a test?

-Currently, our whole genome sequencing tests are not yet covered by insurance in the US.
+Currently, our whole genome sequencing medical tests are not yet covered by health insurance in the US.
 We are working on insurance coverage to provide easy access to all patients.

 Outside of the US, our products may be covered by insurance, but it varies significantly by the country and types of insurance.
 We suggest reaching out to your insurer to confirm.
 If you need any support exploring it, please contact us at inquiry@inocras.com.